 - Laser Spectroscopy: Laser spectroscopy uses laser light as a source of radiation.
 It can be used to measure the interaction of light with sample molecules.
 This type of spectroscopy has high resolution and high sensitivity.

-Major applications of spectrometers include:
+Some other major applications of spectrometers include:

 - Monitoring dissolved oxygen content in marine ecosystems